 - Visit the Pre-apprenticeship Course Finder on the Australian Apprenticeships Pathways website.

 Find an employer

-Directly by a business, either small or large, who will pay wages and train the apprentice or trainee with the support of a training organisation.
-Employers can be found by:
+directly by a business, who will pay wages and train you with the support of a training organisation.
+Search for an employer by:

-Searching internet job search engines - we suggest you enter a job title of 'apprentice' or 'trainee' as well as your chosen industry in the appropriate field(s) - or visiting job websites such as:
+using internet job search engines.
+We suggest you enter a job title of 'apprentice' or 'trainee' as well as your chosen industry in the appropriate field(s)

 - Australian Government's JobActive